DataverseLabs/pyinterpolate/paper/paper.md

 ![Semivariograms - experimental and theoretical models.\label{fig1}](semivariogram_comparison.png)

 Prediction steps in spatial interpolation are generally the same for point and areal datasets.
 User should perform semivariogram analysis, e.g: analysis of semivariance in the function of a distance.
 Then researcher or algorithm chooses theoretical model which best fits semivariogram.
 This model is used to predict values at unknown locations.
 Areal data interpolation, especially transformation from areal aggregates into point support maps, requires deconvolution of areal semivariogram (\autoref{fig1} shows outputs of this process).
 This is automatic process which can be performed without prior knowledge of kriging and spatial statistics.
 The last step is Kriging itself.
 Poisson Kriging is especially useful for counts over areas.
 On the other spectrum is Ordinary Kriging which is an universal technique which works well with multiple point data sources.
-Predicted data is stored as a _dataframe_ known from the Pandas and GeoPandas Python packages.
+Predicted data is stored as a _DataFrame_ known from the Pandas and GeoPandas Python packages.
 Pyinterpolate allows users to transform given point data into regular numpy array grid for visualization purposes and to perform large-scale comparison of different kriging techniques prediction output.

 \autoref{fig2} and \autoref{fig3} show one realization of choropleth map for epidemiological study before and after regularization and Area-to-Point Poisson Kriging transformation where we get rid of a visual bias.

 ![Choropleth map of Lyme Disease infection rates in Poland.\label{fig2}](before_reg.png)

 ![Regularized map of Lyme Disease infection risk per population in Poland.\label{fig3}](after_reg.png)

+# Structure of package

+# Example use case: COVID-19 risk mapping in Poland

 # References